 Tip 7: Purchase a long wash brush for traditional washing

 Many manufacturers of RVs recommend lamb’s wool for washing, which is generally a great choice for cars as well.
-RVs get pretty dirty, and a stiff bristled brush you may have washed your car with can cause scratching and generally not recommended in the RV community.
+RVs get pretty dirty, and a stiff-bristled brush you may have washed your car with can cause scratching and is generally not recommended in the RV community.

 Tip 9: Consider a truck wash

 If you don’t use your RV frequently (and don’t want to worry about equipment) another tip is to consider a truck wash.
 If you haven’t heard of a truck wash before, these are pretty similar to full-service car washes but designed with larger bays to fit RVs and semi-trucks.